-- In between statements, at the end of the game, or anywhere you sense is an excellent place to encourage students to think about what's happening and ask questions. - Encourage students to tell short instances and stories responding to your questions. - Ask: Where do you find yourself on the continuum?
+- In between statements, at the end of the game, or anywhere that you sense is a good place to encourage students to think about what's happening, ask questions. - Encourage students to tell short instances, stories, in response to your questions. - Ask: Where do you find yourself on the continuum?
 Why?
 Notice where someone else is standing...any surprises?
 Why?
-Tell an instance or talk about one time when you had an experience, overcame an obstacle, solved a problem, observed, or acted in a way that would explain why you are standing in this spot on the continuum.
+Tell an instance, or tell about one time when you had an experience, overcame an obstacle, solved a problem, observed, or acted in such a way that would explain why you are standing in this spot on the continuum.